 6 Best Kali Linux Tools: Enumeration, Exploits, Cracking

 Kali Linux — the Linux distro loaded down with every penetration testing app you could ever need — is indeed a powerful tool in the hands of even a n00b pentester.
 But while the preinstalled 600+ tools sounds like you have everything and the virtual kitchen sink with which to assault your pentesting targets, some tools are better than others for certain tasks.
+Learn which tools can be used where in our Linux training course.

 Sometimes a scalpel is needed instead of a broadsword, but sometimes the broadsword is nowhere near enough power and you'll need to break out the multi-bladed Sith Army Knife.